An Introduction to Radix Nodes

 The Radix Node is the building block of Radix Network infrastructure.
 Radix Nodes connect together to conduct consensus on transactions, maintain the ledger, and provide other useful functions.

-An individual Radix Node has its own account on the Radix network, and may be configured in three different ways depending on its purpose:
+An individual Radix Node has its own account on the Radix network.
+It can be configured in three different ways depending on its purpose:

 A Full Node simply connects to the network, synchronizes ledger state, and observes the status of the network.
 It can be thought of as a kind of “wallet” that is connected directly to the network, with the Node’s own account available for programmatic control.